tmtxt/tmtxt.github.com/_posts/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh.md

 # Let's pick up the guns!

-All my devices can connect to the Wifi without any problems at all!
-I was very disappointed when using the Totolink EX200 Wifi repeater.
-None of my Apple devices can connect to it and use the internet, only Windows devices only.
+I felt very disappointed when I bought the Totolink EX200 Wifi repeater 2 years ago.
+None of my Apple devices could connect to it and use the internet normally but Windows devices worked fine.
+I had no idea what I had done incorrectly, just some simple setup steps.
+I couldn’t find any support on the internet at all so basically I just threw away that bullshit device.
+Luckily, this time, all of my devices can connect to the Wifi network without any problems, even just a single one! 👏

-OK, I'm going to try with one CS:GO Arm Race match now! :LOL:
+OK, I'm going to try one CS:GO Arm Race match now! :LOL:
 ![CS1](/files/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh/cs1.png)
 ![CS1](/files/2019-10-13-i-just-set-up-my-new-home-network-with-tenda-nova-mesh/cs2.png)
 Ping is stable at 43-46ms!
 Yay, no more getting killed by LAG :YOLO: